 Shared Insights: Domestic violence and safeguarding

-This session will focus on responses to concerns relating to domestic abuse.
-It will highlight where the responses of health, care and other public bodies most frequently fall short, as a basis for improving outcomes and reducing the harm that is caused to victims and those around them.
+This session covered responses to concerns relating to domestic abuse.
+It highlights where the responses of health, care and other public bodies most frequently fall short, as a basis for improving outcomes and reducing the harm that is caused to victims and those around them.

-We will also be joined by Christopher Griffin, a Domestic Abuse Related Death Review Chair, who will share the actionable insights from his work which can help organisations prevent or reduce harm from domestic abuse.
-As usual, our legal experts will be available to answer your questions around duties and powers pertaining to domestic abuse concerns.
+We were joined by Christopher Griffin, a Domestic Abuse Related Death Review Chair, who shared actionable insights from his work which can help organisations prevent or reduce harm from domestic abuse.
+Our legal experts answered questions around duties and powers pertaining to domestic abuse concerns.

 Contact